fagan2888/cs_205_project/README.md

 Our application uses a hybrid programming model consisting of Spark and OpenMP to address the big data and big compute problems, respectively.

-* Spark: the generation, location, and query of our particleIDs of interest is a repetitive process that searches through the files and outputs each particle’s properties we need to create the simulation.
+* Spark: the generation, location, and query of our `particleID`s of interest is a repetitive process that searches through the files and outputs each particle’s properties we need to create the simulation.
 The Spark framework partitions the data into RDDs and operates on them in a parallel fashion, writing outputs only when we need them, which greatly reduces storage and runtime.
 * OpenMP: to make a movie using the particle properties obtained using Spark, we need to do a significant amount of post-processing of the results.
 In addition to the binning, we also found that applying a Gaussian smoothing filter to the particle data was necessary in order to make the visualization look nice.
-We implemented the binning and smoothing function in C and exposed this procedure to python using the ctypes library.
-This function was applied to each snapshot, which we also parallelized through OpenMP using the pymp library.
+We implemented the binning and smoothing functions in C and exposed this procedure to Python using the `ctypes` library.
+This function was applied to each snapshot, which we also parallelized through OpenMP using the `pymp` library.
 This procedure was implemented on Cannon.

 ### Platform and Infrastructure